Torneig Internacional de Tennis Femení Solgironès

-The Torneig Internacional de Tennis Femení Solgironès Open Catalunya Ciutat de La Bisbal is a tournament for professional female tennis players.
-The event is classified as a WTA 125 tournament and has been held in La Bisbal d'Empordà, Spain, since 2016 on outdoor clay courts.
+The Open Internacional de Tennis Femení Solgironès - Catalunya Ciutat de La Bisbal was a tournament for professional female tennis players.
+The event was classified as a WTA 125 tournament and was held in La Bisbal d'Empordà, Spain, from 2016 until 2025 on outdoor clay courts.
 The tournament was classified as ITF event until 2022, before being upgraded to the Challenger level in 2023.
+In 2026 it became the Catalonia Open Solgironès.